almaan/stereoscope/README.md

 ```

 ### 2. Running stereoscope
-We will run stereoscope with the following arguments (see previous section for more details regarding the stereoscope
+We will run Stereoscope with the following arguments (see previous section for more details regarding the Stereoscope
 interface):

 ```console